Fujita388/destruction-bubble-no-surfactant/README.md

-# Create a gas-liquid interface and apply gravity
+# Simulation of the destruction of bubbles with no surfactant at the gas-liquid interface

  Create gas-liquid coexistence conditions (ρ(G) < ρ < ρ(L))